 Highland Hills South has a 10.5% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 63.8% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-In addition, the Highland Hills South neighborhood stands out for having an average per capita income lower than 97.1% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Highland Hills South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.1% of the neighborhoods in America.
 The Highland Hills South neighborhood also has a greater percentage of children living in poverty (59.1%) than found in 96.6% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Also, neighborhoodScout's exclusive research revealed that 94.6% of the adult residents in the Highland Hills South neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 96.9% of the neighborhoods in America.